 - Avoid excessive use of the verb “to be.”

 - Try to keep sentences under three clauses.

 - Use short paragraphs.
 Long paragraphs don’t work particularly well online.
-And by “short” we mean short – as short as a single sentences.
+And by “short” we mean short – as short as a single sentence.

 - Use headers to break up posts.
 Don’t worry about fancy formatting.
 If we can tell they’re headers that’s enough.

 - If you want to supply a picture for a post, make sure 1) it’s large and 2) that you provide us with copyright and attribution info.